The super hacks that could help you retire early

 I have often found it smart and useful in circumstances like this to work backwards.
 Calculate exactly how much you will need to retire based on the current status of your finances and relative debt level, and then look at how much you need to save each month to achieve this number.

-Make some extra income
+Make some extra income with a side hustle

 The wonderful thing about this hack is that the income could come from anywhere.
 If you have an abundance of items lying around the house, endless racks of old clothing that you never wear or a worn-down car with terrible mileage that has not seen the road in years, sell them and add that money straight into your super account.